TwinLizzie/NGnoidTV/NGNUITY.md

 During the Chinese Great Leap Forward (1958-1962), Mao Zedong proposed the idea of the Backyard Steel Furnace.
 Peasants would build themselves improvised, homemade steel furnaces in their backyards so as to boost steel production for the country.
 Documentaries on steel-making were distributed to people in order to fill in the gaps in their knowledge.

 Why did the Backyard Steel Furnace fail?
 And why did the Great Leap Forward fail?
 It failed because it takes years to build the skills and expertise needed to master a particular craft.
-It was also unscientific, as the Maoist movement tended to be anti-intellectual and peasant-oriented in some aspects; not unlike the way Southern U.S., rust-belt, rural Americans tend to dismiss the voices of the scientific community and experts they deem to be condescending and elitist.
+It was also unscientific, as the Maoist movement was known to be anti-intellectual and peasant-oriented in some aspects; not unlike the way Southern U.S., rust-belt, rural Americans tend to dismiss the voices of the scientific community and experts they deem to be condescending and elitist.

-Machines, on the other hand, do not have this problem.
-If everybody owned a 3d printer, built according to the same set of parts and the same set of instructions, as well as the same .stl files - they would all produce nearly identical items.
+Additive manufacturing machines, on the other hand, provide a workaround to this problem.
+If everybody owned a 3d printer, built according to the same set of parts and the same set of instructions, as well as the same .stl files, they would all produce nearly identical items.

-At the end of the day, we still need raw energy.
+In spite of the inherent brilliance of this technology, we still need raw energy.
 Unlike data and knowledge, which can be copied ad infinitum - raw energy (e.g. the air that you breathe, the land that you live on, the fresh water you drink, the iron ore that we mine) will always be scarce until the heat death of the Universe - which is why it should be regulated and distributed by a central authority to ensure everyone gets a fair share.
 Period.

 ### What is Accelerationism?